 If you want a clearer picture, How to repurpose content breaks down how ideas scale.

-How to know if your team is ready for a content retainer
+How to know if your team is ready for a retainer-style partnership

 • your team is busy but growth-focused